Harlands Group Debt – Should You Pay? 2022

 It’s not your fault.
 Complaints to the Financial Ombudsman have risen this year from 830 to 2,006, so it’s safe to say that you’re not alone.

-This means they deal with the administration of contracts that relate to gyms and other health or leisure centres.
+For over 25 years, Harlands have been membership contract specialists who work mainly with gyms and leisure facilities providing them with full-service revenue collection services.
+This means they deal with the administration of contracts that relate to gyms, fitness operators and other health or leisure centres.

 What areas do Harlands Services Ltd deal with?